Impedance of free space

 where Ω is the ohm, the SI unit of electrical resistance.
-The impedance of free space (that is, the wave impedance of a plane wave in free space) is equal to the product of the vacuum permeability μ_{0} and the speed of light in vacuum c_{0}.
+The impedance of free space (that is, the wave impedance of a plane wave in free space) is equal to the product of the vacuum permeability μ_{0} and the speed of light in vacuum c.
 Before 2019, the values of both these constants were taken to be exact (they were given in the definitions of the ampere and the metre respectively), and the value of the impedance of free space was therefore likewise taken to be exact.
-However, with the revision of the SI that came into force on 20 May 2019, the impedance of free space as expressed with an SI unit is subject to experimental measurement because only the speed of light in vacuum c_{0} retains an exactly defined value.
+However, with the revision of the SI that came into force on 20 May 2019, the impedance of free space as expressed with an SI unit is subject to experimental measurement because while the speed of light in vacuum remains exactly defined, the use of an exact value of μ_{0} as the definition of the ampere has been replaced by a fixed value for the elementary charge, i.e. the charge on the electron.

 Terminology

 The analogous quantity for a plane wave travelling through a dielectric medium is called the intrinsic impedance of the medium and designated η (eta).
 Hence Z_{0} is sometimes referred to as the intrinsic impedance of free space, and given the symbol η_{0}.
 It has numerous other synonyms, including: